mirbyte/VirusTotal-Context-Menu/README.md

 ### Note
 I am not affiliated with VirusTotal in any way.
 Use at your own risk.
-Check changelog on the Releases page.